Prayer and Liturgy

 Hymn Practice

-On Fridays, each Key Stage gathers together to sing songs of praise to God and practise hymns and songs that we use for our collective worship and for Mass.
+On Fridays, Year 1 - Year 6 gather together to sing songs of praise to God and practise hymns and songs that we use for our collective worship and Mass.

 Whole school Assemblies